-Here in the Macon area, we face special challenges in terms of wildlife control.
+Here in Georgia, we face special challenges in terms of wildlife control.
 Our neck of the woods contains cities, suburbs, and rural areas in close proximity to each other, which makes for many opportunities for wild animals to interact with humans.

 Most animals are fairly nomadic.
 They wander around looking for food and habitat, driven by seasonal variations and population pressures.
 As animal populations in a given area increase, those populations tend to spread, driven both by competition for resources and a certain amount of territoriality.
 This is how animal populations have spread for countless years.